 “I want to know how you feel, beyond the comments you make on the cellphones, the tardiness and the absences.
 I want to know what happens to you when you sit in the group.
 Last week, I felt that T (the female facilitator) was sitting here and getting mad at us and just wanting to shout ‘Shut up!’ and that we should regroup.
 You don’t express yourselves.
 I want to know what you are feel about us.”

 In this case, A “invited” the therapists to express the anger he claimed they were feeling but not expressing.
 He asked them, in effect, to maintain the same emotional integration that he himself found difficult to maintain.
-His wanted the group facilitators to serve as a mirror that was not split or partial, but that reflected him in a holistic and integrated way.
+He wanted the group facilitators to serve as a mirror that was not split or partial, but that reflected him in a holistic and integrated way.

 A few weeks later A arrived to one of the meetings in a state of great excitement.
 Before the beginning of the meeting, he told the facilitators that he had missed them and that this was the first time he had waited in anticipation for the group meeting.
-During the meeting, A spoke about a client he had seen in his work a repairman.
+During the meeting, A spoke about a client he had seen in his work as a repairman.
 A related that at some point he realized that this was a house he had broken into in the past.
 He felt the need to confess this to the homeowner, and apologize to him, and he did so.
 The homeowner appreciated A’s confession and even served him coffee and paid him generously, a larger sum than they had agreed to in advance.
 A left with a very positive feeling that his honesty and sincerity had been accepted by the victim of his crime.

 Upon hearing the story, D (A’s former partner in some of the crimes) began verbally attacking A. He claimed that A’s confession to the homeowner could also endanger those who had been his partners in those previous burglaries.
 Other group members joined the criticism.
 A was clearly hurt by the distrust and the allegations against him, and seemed to have a hard time accepting these reactions.
 He got up several times and went to the window to throw out the fingernails he had bitten off.
-This seemed to be an expression of the anger and anxiety he wanted to throw out of the room.
-It was a sort of regressive response, which brought him back to the first meeting, during which he wanted to throw the bad and difficult aspects out of the room.
+This seemed to be a sort of regressive response, which brought him back to the first meeting, and an expression of the anger and anxiety he said he wanted to throw out of the room.
 It is also possible to see the nail-biting as a subliminal, metaphorical alternative to digging his nails into D’s body.
 Towards the end of the meeting, D got up, hugged A, and told everyone that the two of them were childhood friends, and that everything was fine.

 A’s action, his confession to the homeowner and decision to tell him about the break-in he had been involved in the past, enabled him to put his past and present into a common space.
 This act of integration earned A recognition and appreciation from the homeowner, the victim of the past offense.
 However, the group’s response, and especially D’s reaction to this confession, led A to again engage in splitting.
 He found it difficult to contain the group’s anger at him.
 Although he argued with the group and stood behind his action, he also seemed agitated and unsettled.